The Pearl Fishers, West Australian Opera

 Nicholas Routley May 10, 2014 Australian State Online

-New Zealand Tenor Jonathan Abernethy has established himself as a vibrant and upcoming operatic artist, his most recent accolades being named a HSBC 2015 Festival d’Aix-en-Provence Laureate and winner of the Australian Opera Awards.
-As a regular artist with Opera Australia, Jonathan has made important debuts on the Sydney Opera House stage including the roles of Nadir (Les Pêcheurs de Perles), Tamino (The Magic Flute) and Ferrando (Così fan tutte).
+New Zealand Tenor Jonathan Abernethy has established himself as a vibrant and upcoming operatic artist, whose most recent accolades include being invited to join the Zurich International Opera Studio and named an HSBC 2015 Festival d’Aix-en-Provence Laureate.
+Jonathan is also the winner of the Australian Opera Awards.

-On the concert platform performances include soloist in Handel's Messiah and Mozart's Requiem at the Sydney Opera House Concert Hall (sydney Philharmonia Choirs), the Gilbert and Sullivan Spectacular (Tasmanian Symphony Orchestra) and Beethoven 9th Symphony (Dunedin Symphony Orchestra).
+On the concert platform performances include soloist in Handel's Messiah and Mozart's Requiem at the Sydney Opera House Concert Hall , the Gilbert and Sullivan Spectacular (Tasmanian Symphony Orchestra) and Beethoven 9th Symphony (Dunedin Symphony Orchestra).

 Jonathan continues to have close mentoring and support from Dame Kiri te Kanawa and the Kiri te Kanawa Foundation.